 Often overlooked as St. Moritz’s less luxurious neighbor, Corvatsch is a more stripped-back resort with north-facing slopes and a rideable glacier stretching to 3,303 meters (10,836 feet).
 There’s no glitzy town here.
 But there is great riding.

-When a resort brands itself as a place ‘Where powder and pipes prevail’, you know it’s going to be good.
+When a ski resort brands itself as a place ‘Where powder and pipes prevail’, you know it’s going to be good.
 Nicknamed the ‘Big Raven’, you’ll soar high above the clouds and the snowline from late November to early May.
 While Corvatsch takes pride in its huge terrain park – equipped with fun and rhythm zones, beginner and intermediate lines, and a pro jump line – the Freeride El Dorado Corvatsch (the legendary North Face at Corvatsch) is worth the pilgrimage.
 North Face – an entire north-facing powder zone fraught with cliffs and natural features – promises endless powder turns with everything from gentle pow fields to 65-degree steeps.
 Lower down, you’ll find some intermediate trails and lift links to the Furtschellas base.
 But, come on – you’re here for the park and pow, right?

-As for the resort, you can stay in Surlej, the small village at the base of the lifts, full with mellow chalet-style accommodation.
+As for the ski resort, you can stay in Surlej, the small village at the base of the lifts, full with mellow chalet-style accommodation.
 There are a few restaurants here, but nothing much in the way of an après scene.
 For that, you’ll want to stay in the slightly larger Silvaplana.
 Although, options are very limited here, too.
 There’s always the possibility of staying in Sils im Engadin-Segl, of course.
 This is the other village that shares the ski area.
 However, that’s just as quiet as Surlej.
 Instead, riding is the priority, with the villages serving one purpose: somewhere to sleep and rest your legs.

 As for the weather, Corvatsch benefits from a high-altitude glacial setting, a north-facing aspect, and a place in the Sella Gruppe massif.
 This means the weather coming out of the north-west catches and builds up.
 As such, the nine-foot average snowfall feels much deeper than it is, with the peaks of these mountains retaining snow all year round.
 In fact, they claim a consistent late-November-to-early-May season, which tells you everything you need to know.